iangreenleaf/for-the-horde.github.io/code-of-conduct.md

 ---
 layout: page
-title: For the Horde Code of Conduct
+title: Code of Conduct
+description: Code of Conduct for the FtH Community
 permalink: /code-of-conduct/
 ---